Director/producer/editor/writer:

 Karin Shapiro; Editor/director of photography: Martin Brown; Composer: Eric Kuhn.

-Public health in the American South was profoundly shaped by a handful of progressive doctors in flight from apartheid South Africa.
+Public health in the American South was profoundly shaped by a handful of progressive public health professionals in flight from apartheid South Africa (

-A Road Out explores how the experiences of these community-focused physicians in deeply divided societies changed our understanding of how race, poverty, and socioeconomic status shape health outcomes.
+A Road Out explores how the experiences of these community-focused health care providers in deeply divided societies changed our understanding of how race, poverty, and socioeconomic status shape health outcomes.
 The transmission of ideas from South Africa to the American South occurred amidst the Civil Rights Movement and U.S. President Lyndon B. Johnson's "War on Poverty."

 The film was produced with historical and archival material as well as interviews with people who learned from and/or collaborated with the South Africans.